Important message about COVID-19

 - Work in the school as a tutor, primarily in Math, Science and English

-- Assist the students during lessons, under direct supervision of the online host teacher, to manage classroom routines, protocols, and academic expectations
+- Assist the students during lessons, under the direct supervision of the online host teacher, to manage classroom routines, protocols, and academic expectations

 - Monitor on the progress of the students and report back to the classroom teachers